Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Numerical Simulations

 Figure \ref{fig:RMSProp_Nonlocal_G} shows the behavior of the squared gradients \(v(t)\) under the nonlocal continuous RMSProp method.
 With a learning rate of 0.1, lower \(\beta\) values initially produce a bump followed by a decay, while higher \(\beta\) values exhibit a less pronounced bump.
 When the learning rate is decreased, this bump becomes more noticeable.

-When compared to the standard RMSProp optimizer, the nonlocal continuous variant exhibits a similar overall convergence pattern but with subtle differences.
-In the \(\theta\)-plot for a learning rate of 0.1 and \(\beta = 0.0\), stability is achieved, but oscillations begin after a few iterations, in contrast to the conventional case where oscillations start immediately.
-Additionally, in the squared gradients plot, for \(\beta = 0.0\), the continuous case initially shows a slight bump before gradually decaying, whereas in the discrete case, the decay occurs immediately without any ``initial" increase.
-This difference arises because the continuous simulation captures a smoother temporal progression, while the discrete method reflects a more abrupt change.
+When compared to the standard RMSProp optimizer, the nonlocal continuous variant exhibits a broadly similar convergence pattern, albeit with subtle differences.
+For instance, for \(\beta = 0.0\) and \(\beta = 0.9\), the nonlocal continuous model displays a slightly different dynamic than the discrete case, attaining marginally higher values.
+However, as the learning rate decreases, these differences gradually vanish, and the two models become nearly indistinguishable.

-Furthermore, for \(\beta = 0.9\) and \(\beta = 0.99\), the nonlocal continuous model displays a slightly different dynamic compared to the discrete case, reaching slightly higher values.
-However, as the learning rate decreases, these differences diminish, and the models become almost identical, showcasing a near-perfect accuracy in the continuous representation.
+Finally, these simulations correspond to the forgetting case $\xi=\lambda$ in Theorems~\ref{thm:adagrad_rmsprop_memory} and~\ref{thm:extended_memory_adagrad_rmsprop}.
+In RMSProp, the memory variable $v(t)$ satisfies a dissipative equation of the form